IMMM-SFA/naturf/README.md

 # naturf

-#### `naturf` (Neighborhood Adaptive Tissues for Urban Resilience Futures) is an open-source geospatial Python package for calculating urban building parameters to be compiled and input to the Weather Research and Forecasting model (WRF).
+#### Neighborhood Adaptive Tissues for Urban Resilience Futures (`naturf`) is an open-source geospatial Python package that calculates and compiles urban building parameters to be input to the Weather Research and Forecasting model (WRF).

 ### Purpose
 `naturf` was created to: